infinum/rails-handbook/Workflows/Rails upgrades.md

 - poor codebase health
 - lack of functional specification
 - forked dependencies
-- unmaintained dependencies (e.g. paperclip)
+- unmaintained dependencies (e.g. paperclip) that may need to be replaced
+- dependencies which haven't received support for the next version of Rails that may need to be replaced
 - the app is not bootable locally
 - there is no staging environment